Alex-Syvitski/AZ-500-Study/README.md

 # AZ-500-Study
 Microsoft Azure Security Engineer Associate (AZ-500) Study Notes

-Created during the first week of May, 2023 using Microsoft Exam guide and ChatGPT.
+Created during the first week of May, 2023 using Microsoft Exam guide, Microsoft Articiles, Google Bard and OpenAI ChatGPT.

 The following are the notes I have created for studying AZ-500.
 I have them listed in word, pdf and generated a wiki in the hopes the community may use.
 Any content made via  ChatGPT - may be out of date.
 I suggest using this combined with Microsoft AZ-500 Study material.